Our 2016 rankings of the Top 10 schools for fashion merchandising in the Southwest US.

 We define the Southwest as Texas, Oklahoma, Arizona, New Mexico, Colorado, Utah, and Nevada.
 For an explanation of ranking criteria, click here.

 1. Colorado State University, Fort Collins, Colorado

-Colorado State University (CSU) was founded in 1870 and it is home to around 30,000 students enrolled in more than 150 degree programs through 14 colleges and schools.
+Founded in 1870 as the Colorado Agricultural College, Colorado State University (CSU) is home to 32,236 students enrolled in more than 150 degree programs across 14 colleges and schools.
 The College of Health and Human Sciences is home to the Design and Merchandising Program.
 Degree offerings for aspiring fashion merchandisers include a BS in Apparel and Merchandising - Merchandising, and an MS in Design and Merchandising - Apparel and Merchandising.
 A Minor in Merchandising is also available.

 Fashion merchandising students have the opportunity to work with more than 18,000 artifacts and view collections at the Avenir Museum of Design and Merchandising (formerly the Historic Costume & Textiles Collection).
 Special collections include designer garments from Calvin Klein, James Galanos, Carolina Herrera, Dior, Yves Saint Laurent, Valentino, and Versace, as well as ethnographic holdings, and The Ruth Payne Hellmann Lace Collection, which features more than 1,500 pieces of historic lace and lacemaking tools.